| Health Diseases can be classified into various categories. Infectious

 hallucinations and can have very serious effects on body and personality.

 They cause damage to the kidneys, lungs, brain and liver.
+There is also a high risk of sudden death.

-These are useful medical drugs used by doctors to control patients’
+| Pain killers | These are useful medical drugs used by doctors to control patients’

 pain.
 They stop the impulses from pain receptors and neurones